magento/data-migration-tool/README.md

 	Reach out to your extension providers to see if they have been ported yet.

 ## Install the Data Migration Tool
 This section discusses how to install the Magento Data Migration Tool.
-You can install it from either <a href="http://packages.magento.com/#magento/data-migration-tool" target="_blank">packages.magento.com</a> or from a GitHub repository.
+You can install it from either repo.magento.com or from a GitHub repository.

-**Note**: The versions of both the migration tool and the Magento 2 code must be identical (for example, 0.74-beta8).
+**Note**: The versions of both the migration tool and the Magento 2 code must be identical (for example, 2.0.0).
 To find the version of either package, open `composer.json` and find the value of `"version"`.

 ### Install the tool from GitHub
 To install the migration tool from GitHub, use the following steps: